Orlicz-Lorentz Gauge Functional Inequalities for Positive Integral Operators. Revised Version: Introduction

 The integral inequality (\ref{4.1}) is the same as the corresponding gauge functional inequality

 when $\Phi_1(s)=s^q$ and $\Phi_2(s)=s^p, \quad 1<p\leq q < \infty$.
 The necessary and sufficient conditions are spelled out in this case.

 The operators $T_K$ are treated in Section 2.
 One can prove similar theorems for such operators on $M_+(\R^n)$.
-We have preferred to work in the context of two dimensions where we believe the results are simpler and more elegant.
+We have preferred to work in the context of one dimension where we believe the results are simpler and more elegant.

 Section 3 presents examples either illustrating our results or comparing them to previous work.
-As well, we consider integral operators with kernels that are homogeneous of degree $-1$.
+As well we consider integral operators with kernels that are homogeneous of degree $-1$.

 In Section 4 a brief historical sketch of our subject is given.